 Dr. Paul Quinton discovered that the basic defect in the Cystic Fibrosis (CF) sweat gland was due to anion impermeability.
 This discovery is regarded as one of the major advances in understanding the basic defect in this genetic disease.

-The research of the Quinton Laboratory is focused to better understand the roles fluid, electrolyte, and mucus movements of epithelia in Cystic Fibrosis and other obstructive lung diseases.
-We apply electrophysiological, imaging, micro-manipulation, molecular biological and biochemical approaches to investigate the mechanisms of normal and pathophysiological functions in affected epithelia.
-Studies include sweat gland, airway, reproductive, and gastrointestinal intestinal organs with an emphasis on native tissue ex vivo.
-Specific interests include the control and role of CFTR (the defective protein expressed in Cystic Fibrosis), in ion secretion and absorption processes, and the interaction of electrolytes with mucins.
-We specialize in multiple forms of micro-techniques to pursue.
+Research in the Quinton Laboratory is focused to better understand the roles of fluid, electrolyte, and mucus movements over epithelia affected in Cystic Fibrosis and other obstructive lung diseases.
+We apply electrophysiological, imaging, micro-manipulation, molecular biological and biochemical approaches to investigate the mechanisms of normal and pathophysiological functions in epithelia.
+Studies include sweat gland, airway, reproductive, and gastrointestinal intestinal tissues with an emphasis on native tissue ex vivo.
+Specific interests include the control and role of CFTR (the defective protein expressed in CF) in ion secretion and absorption processes, and the interaction of electrolytes with mucins.
+We specialize in multiple forms of micro-techniques to pursue these investigations.